Algorithmic Casting And Enterprise Partnership Selection

 - Output can be filtered based on attributes to achieve the desired insight, for instance based on the category or genre of a particular partnership candidate.

 When a leading fashion brand wanted to launch a music initiative globally, they used Qloo’s API to pull data on the most correlated music artists to different clothing labels and regions in order to sign partnerships.
 The initiative was a big success, achieving high watermarks of earned media.

 IAC wanted taste-driven data for national tv spots

 CMO of Major division within IAC used Qloo’s Cultural AI to ascertain what media correlations where most relevant to highly targeted consumer they were trying to capture, in order to inform precise media buys with high ROI.

-Starwood wanted to pull insight to inform enterprises partnerships across different hotel brands.
+Starwood used Qloo’s AI to pull insights informing enterprises partnerships across various hotel brands.
 For instance, which cosmetic brands to use in each location of the branded 1Hotels?

 Cross Creek wanted to get valuable insight into consumer taste about particular film during the pre-production phase to help inform packaging decisions and align key stakeholders.
 Cross Creek was drawn to Qloo’s cross-domain AI which allowed for inputs of factors such as a “music artist” (in the case of a biopic about a musician) and being able to pull most correlated music, directors, actors, across segments to help with casting, scoring, and packaging the film successfully.